nl-digigo/ICDD-NL/docs/validation/3_ValidationIndexFile.md

 *more details on schema validation in the schema validation chapter.

-**the standard mentions RDF/XML or any other equivalent RDF serialisations recommended by W3C can be used.
-Limiting the supported serialisations to rdf/xml,turtle and json-ld can be recommended for an ICDD validation service.
+**the standard mentions XML or any other equivalent RDF serialisations recommended by W3C can be used.
+Limiting the supported serialisations to XML,turtle and json-ld can be recommended for an ICDD validation service.